dominickenn/main/collated/functional/dominickenn.md

 public class DateAdded {

     public static final String MESSAGE_DATEADDED_CONSTRAINTS =
-            "Dates should be in the format YYYY-MM-DD, and it should not be blank";
+            "Dates should be in the format YYYY-MM-DD, and should not be blank";

     /*
      * The first character must not be a whitespace, otherwise " " (a blank string) becomes a valid input.